-For more information on this temporary volunteer program suspension, please see our recent email to volunteers, sent at the start of the Pandemic.
+For more information on this temporary volunteer program suspension, please see our email to volunteers, sent at the start of the Pandemic.

-Despite the reduce opportunities available, if you are interested in volunteering with AMRRIC down the track when our volunteer opportunities are once again available, you are welcome to continue to read our volunteering FAQ below, and submit the application form at the bottom of this page.
-We will then be in contact once our volunteer program has resumed.
+Despite the reduce opportunities available, if you are interested in volunteering with AMRRIC we encourage you to continue to read our volunteering FAQ below, and submit the application form at the bottom of this page.
+You will then be on the mailing list should any suitable volunteer opportunities arise.

 With very best wishes,

 The AMRRIC team

 There are many reasons to volunteer for AMRRIC:

 If you would like to volunteer on a veterinary program please read the following FAQs.
 If you’d like to volunteer your skills outside of participation on a veterinary program, please get in touch with us to discuss the possibility of tailoring a role for your skillset.

 Each year a small number of veterinary volunteers (i.e. vets, vet nurses, vet students and data collectors) have the opportunity to assist in delivering veterinary services in Indigenous communities in some of the most remote areas of Australia.
 In these surroundings, the volunteer’s experience is full of challenges – physical, mental and sometimes emotional – but the work provides a unique insight, and can bring great satisfaction.

 Veterinary volunteers work within an AMRRIC affiliated veterinary program to deliver veterinary services to the companion animals of rural and remote Aboriginal and Torres Strait Islander communities.
 Key activities of AMRRIC affiliated veterinary programs include:

 - Companion animal population control through surgical and chemical desexing procedures;